benjamin-asr/benjamin-asr.github.io/docs/Installation.md

 1. Install Firefox Developer Edition: [Firefox-Dev_120.0b1.exe](https://download-origin.cdn.mozilla.net/pub/devedition/releases/120.0b1/win64/en-US/Firefox%20Setup%20120.0b1.exe)

     INFO:
     Firefox only allows extensions that are signed by Mozilla to be installed (since version 92).
-We don't like their ideas of monopoly on web extensions.
-To bypass this, the only way is to use firefox developer edition.
+We don't appreciate their monopoly on web extensions.
+To bypass this, we recommend to use firefox developer edition.

     HINT:
     Our extension is open sourced and not obfuscated, so you are always welcome to review it by yourself and raise any comments in [GitHub issues](https://github.com/benjamin-asr/benjamin-asr.github.io/issues).